 Empowering Future Female Leaders

-TechGirl is a biannual competition that seeks to accelerate the imaginations, careers, skills, and experiences of girls entering or considering entering the technology sector.
+TechGirl is a community that seeks to accelerate the imaginations, careers, skills, and experiences of girls entering or considering entering the technology sector

 In partnership with

 - Are you a 16+ girl in education who wants to change the world?

 - Want to be mentored by one of the most influential female technology leaders?

 We want girls to submit their ideas on how technology can be used to improve schools and education.
 We welcome creative thought in how you state the problem and show how you think technology can be used to solve that problem.